fglmtt/kubemake/README.md

 ```
 anisble-playbook site.yml -i hosts -t setup,init,join,chaos
 ```
-makes a Kubernetes cluster and deploy Chaos Mesh on top of it.
+makes a Kubernetes cluster and deploys Chaos Mesh on top of it.

 Accodingly, to unmake
 ```